Sardhana: History

 It was also ruled by the Nawab of Sardhana, Syed Amjad Ali Shah, a grandson of Nawab Jan Fishan Khan, chief of the Paghman tribe, who came to India in 1842 after Begum Samru died.
 Amjad Ali Shah's son, Sirdar Ikbal Ali Shah, was born there.
 Sirdar Ikbal Ali Shah was the father of the Sufi teacher and writer Idries Shah.

 In 1901, it was the headquarters of a Tehsil, by the same name, in Meerut district, United Provinces of Agra and Oudh, and had a population of 12,467.

 Demographics

 Interior of the 'Basilica of Our Lady of Graces', Sardhana.

 As of 2001 India census, Sardhana had a population of 47,970.
 Males constitute 52% of the population and females 48%.
 Sardhana has an average literacy rate of 48%, lower than the national average of 59.5%: male literacy is 55%, and female literacy is 40%.
 In Sardhana, 18% of the population is under 6 years of age.

-The main communities in sardhana are Brahmins, Rajput, Gurjar, Jains, Jats, Tyagis, and Muslims.
+The main communities in sardhana are Brahmins, Rajput, Jains and Muslims.